upb-uc4/api/hyperledger_matriculation_api.md

     - ```json
       {
         "type": "hl: unprocessable entity",
-        "title": "The given parameters do not conform to the specified format."
-      }
-      ```

-       - Description: This error is returned, if the given matriculation data could not be parsed as json.

-    - ```json
-      {
-        "type": "hl: unprocessable field",
-        "title": "The following fields in the given parameters do not conform to the specified format.",
+        "title": "The following parameters do not conform to the specified format.", "invalidParams": [
-        "invalidParams": [
           {
             "name": "string",